Juviro/mythic-commander/clash/next.md

   * context menu
     * copy cards
     * copy -> amount selector
-    * delete tokens when they leave the battlefield

 * bugs
   * token creation position based on click, not base menu position